jg-digital-media/jgdm_jobs_pathway/readme.md

   + `TODO:` - May need to fill table with classes to get the desired effect.
 + `TODO:` - Build `stats-modal.php` template file/page
 + `TODO:` - Build `add-job-form.php` template file/page
-+ `TODO:` - list.php - build markup for the main list page of jobs
 + `TODO:` - Add responsiveness to Job list table - `list.php`
-+ `TODO:` - body---add--job styles
 + `TODO:` - Actions column - `list.php`  Might be useful as a mechanism to edit job profiles
 + `TODO:` - `button---job--edit` - Change text content from "Edit" to Saved" when  button is clicked.
 + `TODO:` - `motivation---message`- load a different message as its text content whenever the user loads the page.